 Science disrespects life.
 (Somehow, science took on the misguided and psychotic idea that to understand life one has to kill it, as practiced in research laboratories.)

-Science belittles and erodes spirituality and religion, on no basis other than unfounded assumption of all-knowingness.
+Science belittles and erodes spirituality and religion, on the assumption of implied all-knowingness.
 (It thus distances us from another part of us, and from learning lessons in these areas.)

 Science dehumanizes, for if everything is supposed to be explicable, humans must be, too.
 Accordingly, science will claim to identify methods to do everything, ultimately leading to prescribe humans all but the most meaningless activities.
 (Science, unchecked, would scientifically “optimize” our diet, career, social circles, family, and everything else of relevance, leading us straight to less, not more fulfilled lives.)

 Science undermines our discussion culture, for it encourages to demand proof for the simplest statements.
-(Demanding proof has already become the lazy defense to silence every idea we don’t agree with.)
+(Demanding proof has already become a lazy way of silencing ideas one doesn’t agree with.)

 What we could benefit from instead:

-Stop requiring proof for everything.
+Stop asking for proof for everything.
 Instead, think and foster intelligent, healthy debate that eventually produces evidence on its own—for of course, statements shall still be probed and tried.

 To conclude, there is a place for science—and so this post isn’t “anti-science”—, but that place is not everywhere, all the time.
 Science is, for all we can tell, limited to parts of physical reality.
-The question of “which parts?” is a step in the right direction; keeping on assuming it can explain everything is two in the wrong one.
-Yet, to who’s so convinced that science is the only valid view on reality systems: prove this then, and prove it before continuing to mutilate and kill life, and despise and bully critics.
+The question of “which parts?” seems like a step in the right direction; keeping on assuming it can explain everything may be two in the wrong one.
+Yet, to who’s so convinced that science is the only valid view on reality systems: prove this then, and prove it before continuing to mutilate and kill life, and “scientify” everything.